Marissa was sporting deep, dark bags under her eyes the following morning.

 What if he was like Shawn?

 She groaned then and rubbed her temples.
-She had to thank Jada later for the headache.
+She had to thank Jada later for her headache.
 There was nothing she loved more than being paranoid.

 “Are you okay?”
 Kaleb asked when he finally arrived.
 He was at least half an hour late…and his face was swollen.